apostrophecms/docs/docs/guide/piece-pages.md

 The structure of index and show page URLs is one of the most clear ways to understand how show pages depend on index pages.
 Even if this does not seem terribly complex, it is important to understand that relationship.

 ::: note
 You may create multiple index pages of a particular type.
 If you do, the related piece show pages can be accessed at URLs based on any of the index pages.
-So if you create one articles index page with the slug `/articles` and another with `/news`, both of these URLs will go to the same article:
+For example, if you create one articles index page with the slug `/articles` and another with `/news`, both of these URLs will go to the same article:

 - `https://example.rocks/articles/how-to-write-javascript`
 - `https://example.rocks/news/how-to-write-javascript`